Gokulnaath03/vlsi-exp1/README.md

 # vlsi-exp1
-## SIMULATION AND SYNTHESIS LOGIC GATES,ADDERS AND SUBTRACTOR USING VIVADO
+# SIMULATION AND SYNTHESIS LOGIC GATES,ADDERS AND SUBTRACTOR USING VIVADO

+## AIM:
-# AIM:To simulate and synthesis logic gates,4  adders and substractor using VIVADO.
+To simulate and synthesis logic gates,4  adders and substractor using VIVADO.

+## APPARATUS REQUIRED:
-#APPARATUS REQUIRED:VIVADO 2023.2
+VIVADO 2023.2

-#PROCEDURE:
+## PROCEDURE:
 STEP:1 Start the Vivado, Select and Name the New project.
 STEP:2 Select the device family, device, package and speed.
 STEP:3 Select new source in the New Project and select Verilog Module